google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 * Sublime text
 * Vim

-We also recommend that you have a device to hand to be able to test your experiences on, however if you haven't got one this is not a problem there are tools that you can use to help you along the way.
+We also recommend that you have a mobile device to hand to be able to test your experiences on, however if you haven't got one this is not a problem there are tools that you can use to help you along the way.